YopaNelly/YopaNelly/README.md

 👩🏾‍💻 I am currently pursuing the knowledge of Machine Learning and Artificial Intelligence😇

-👀 I am eagerly looking forward to collaborating with all of you.😊
+👀 I am eagerly looking forward to collaborating with all of you.

 💬 Please feel free to contact me through my email address: yopatatchou@gmail.com